pontocom/MovieDatabase/docs/README.md

 The additional steps that are needed to complete this example are the following:
 1. [Add an additional activity for the menu][5]
 2. [Create new activity for complex Listview][6]
-3.
+3. [Create a customised ListView and develop an customised data adapter][7]

-So, go ahead to the first step and [add an additional activity for the menu][7].
+So, go ahead to the first step and [add an additional activity for the menu][8].

 [1]:	https://github.com/pontocom/MovieSearch
 [2]:	https://github.com/pontocom/MovieSearch